Twalord/PykeBot2/README.md

 ## TODO

-- add a database (preferably redis) for saving past stalks and to avoid stalking the same tournament multiple times
+- add a database (MariaDB) for saving past stalks and to avoid stalking the same tournament multiple times
 - switch from rank stalking via op.gg to the Riot API itself
 - add more tournament platforms
 - add configuration like region